What are perceptual maps?

-- Draw a horizontal line, the X-axis across the middle of a document/ paper.
+- Draw a horizontal line, the X-axis across the middle of a document.

-Then draw a vertical line, the Y-axis, halfway across the horizontal line so you have a box divided into quadrants.
+Then draw a vertical line, the Y-axis, halfway across the horizontal line.
+That way you will have a box divided into quadrants.

 - Think of two attributes important to your customers.
 If one of the attributes is “Reliability” name your horizontal axis as “Reliable”.
-The left side of the horizontal line stands for unreliable and the right side stands for reliable.
+The left side of the horizontal line stands for unreliable.
+Accordingly, the right side will stand for reliable.

-- Second attribute important to your customers might be ‘’Safety’’.
-Therefore, the bottom of your vertical line should represent low safety while the top of your vertical line represents high safety.
+- The second attribute important to your customers might be ‘’Safety’’.
+Therefore, the bottom of your vertical line should represent low safety.
+Consequently, the top of your vertical line will represent high safety.

-- Draw a circle to depict each of your competitors on the graph where you think they stand in the minds of the customers.
+- Draw a circle to depict each of your competitors.
+Place it where you think they stand in the minds of the customers.

-Include the size of the circle to represent your market share relative to the competition.
+Include the size of the circle to represent your market share relative to the competitors.

 Perceptual maps are a great part of your brand development.
 Hence, consider brand mapping as you explore market insights.
 Include it when communicating brand direction to ensure alignment of your brand strategies.
 Work through your company values to set a strong foundation for your branding.
 Afterward, strive to achieve desired goals for your business.